AcademySoftwareFoundation/openexr/CONTRIBUTING.md

         helpfully appends the PR number to the commit subject line.

-        Note that when this PR is merged to the release branch, it will go in via "rebase and merge" that the release branch retains the granular changes, described below.
+        Note that when this PR is merged to the release branch, it should go in via "rebase and merge" that the release branch retains the granular changes, described below.

       - Generate a list of OSS-Fuzz issues addressed.